theogobinet/SCtoSpotify/README.md

-`SCtoSpotify` is tool that creates Spotify playlists from Sens Critique lists.
+`SCtoSpotify` is a tool that creates Spotify playlists from Sens Critique lists.

 ## Table of content